 Tailwind is considered one of the best Pinterest scheduling tool that is used by millions of people.
 It offers a free trial plan which can be used for scheduling 100 pins.

 After using the trial plan, if you like it, you can purchase their monthly or annual plan which is quite cheap.
 So, if you are not willing to pin every day, then it’s better to adopt a scheduling tool.

-In this way, you can save a heck lot of time and can concentrate on other work as well.
+In this way, you can save a heck lot of time and can concentrate on other important work.

-Also, Tailwind has their own group boards known as Tailwind tribes where you can share your pins to gain more traffic.
+Also, Tailwind has its own group boards known as Tailwind tribes where you can share your pins to gain more traffic.

-Whether you are using free or paid plan, you can use these tribes for free.
+Whether you are using a free or paid plan, you can use these tribes for free.

 BOOST YOUR PINTEREST GAME WITH “PINTEREST STRATEGIES”

 I have been able to double my Pinterest traffic just by using these courses & it’s steadily growing.

 As you can see below, my blogs impression has been increased to 49k and I am getting more than 100 saves daily on my pins which is awesome.

 (My personal suggestion will be Pinterest strategies because it’s quite cheap compared to the other one and moreover, I have seen better results with it.